kohkimakimoto/essh/website/content/docs/en/hosts.md

 # Hosts

-Hosts in Essh are managed SSH servers.
+Hosts in Essh are SSH servers that you manage.
 Using hosts configuration, Essh dynamically generates SSH config, provides hook functions, classify the hosts by tags.

 ## Example